ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 `dynamixel_usb_port` is a parameter to set USB port to connect with DYNAMIXEL of OpenMANIPULATOR-X. If you use U2D2, it should be set **/dev/ttyUSB@**.
 If you use OpenCR, it should be set **/dev/ttyACM@** (@ indicates the port number connected to the DYNAMIXEL).
 `dynamixel_baud_rate` is a parameter to set baud rate of DYNAMIXEL. default baud rate of DYNAMIXEL used in OpenMANIPULATOR-X is 1000000.
 `control_period` is a parameter to set communication period between DYNAMIXEL and PC (control loop time).
-`use_platform` is a parameter that sets whether to use the actual OpenMANIPULATOR-X or OpenMANIPULATOR-X simulation. please refer [ROS Simulation](/docs/en/platform/openmanipulator_x/ros_simulation/#ros-simulation) chapter.
+`use_platform` is a parameter that sets whether to use the actual OpenMANIPULATOR-X or OpenMANIPULATOR-X simulation. please refer [[ROS] Simulation](/docs/en/platform/openmanipulator_x/ros_simulation/#ros-simulation) chapter.
 `use_moveit`, `planning_group_name` and `moveit_sample_duration` are parameters to load [move_group](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_interface/move_group_interface_tutorial.html) package. please refer to [MoveIt!](/docs/en/platform/openmanipulator_x/ros-operation/#moveit) chapter.

 After setting the parameters, launch the OpenMANIPULATOR-X controller to start [[ROS] Operation](/docs/en/platform/openmanipulator_x/ros_operation/#ros-operation).

-Please, open Terminal then run roscore along with following command.
+Please, open a terminal then run roscore along with a following command.

 ``` bash
 $ roscore